froala/angularjs-froalacharts/README.md

 In the given above example, clicking the button changes the caption text to `Caption changed`

-Get the list of froalacharts' [methods](https://www.froalacharts.com/dev/api/froalacharts/froalacharts-methods)
+Get the list of froalacharts' [methods](https://www.fusioncharts.com/dev/api/fusioncharts/fusioncharts-methods)

-## Usage and integration of FusionTime
+## Usage and integration of FroalaTime

-From `froalacharts@3.13.3-sr.1` and `angularjs-froalacharts@5.0.0`, You can visualize timeseries data easily with angular.
+From `froalacharts@1.0.4` and `angularjs-froalacharts@5.0.0`, You can visualize timeseries data easily with angular.

-Learn more about FusionTime [here](https://www.froalacharts.com/fusiontime).
+Learn more about FroalaTime [here](https://www.fusioncharts.com/fusiontime).

-### Sample code for FusionTime
+### Sample code for FroalaTime

 If you've included angular-froalacharts.js and froalacharts in your `html` then add the following `script` tag: